LogicForge742/Code-Challenge-1/MobileMoneyEstimator/README.md

 ## Installation
-Clone this repository through: git clone :git@github.com:LogicForge742/Code-Challenge-1.git Then proceed to access a folder called MOBILEMONEYESTIMATOR where you would find a file named Mobile.js Navigate into the project directory and install dependencies:
+Clone this repository through: git clone :git@github.com:LogicForge742/Code-Challenge-1.git.
+ Then proceed to access a folder called MOBILEMONEYESTIMATOR where you would find a file named Mobile.js Navigate into the project directory and install dependencies:

-cd transaction-fee-estimator
+cd transaction-fee-estimator.
-npm install prompt-sync
+npm install prompt-sync.